fdbadmin/ODRV2/README.md

 ## Benchmark comparison to published work

+## Comparison to published work (optional)

-This repository contains an explicit benchmark write-up for **ODIR-5K** experiments:
+This repository contains an explicit comparison write-up for **ODIR-5K** experiments:

 - [BENCHMARK_COMPARISON.md](BENCHMARK_COMPARISON.md) compares an ODIR-5K evaluation to selected published results.
 - [STATISTICAL_SUMMARY.md](STATISTICAL_SUMMARY.md) contains detailed per-class statistics for that evaluation.

 Important context:

-- The ODIR-5K benchmark documents a specific experimental setting (dataset + split + thresholding) that is **not identical** to the Unified V3 holdout evaluation.
+- The ODIR-5K comparison documents a specific experimental setting (dataset + split + thresholding) that is **not identical** to the Unified V3 holdout evaluation.
 - When comparing to papers, match the **dataset**, **split protocol** (patient-level vs image-level), and **metric definitions** (macro/micro, thresholding, etc.).

 ## Repository map